 To accommodate for the growing student population, class offerings, and faculty and staff offices, Southwestern Christian University leased a floor of the Bethany Bank Tower in spring 2014.
-Offices housed in this building include the Department of Online Education, the Department of Graduate Studies, Institutional Effectiveness, Data Management and University Advancement.
+This building houses the Department of Adult Studies and Online Education.

 C. H. Springer Building